Keeperorowner/Re-Telegram/README.md

 ### Which telegram client will not be supported?
 Nullgram, Telegram X, Forkgram F-Droid Build

-### Which telegram clients that need to pull the source code themselves, turn off obfuscate and compile before they can be supported?
+### Which telegram client that need to pull the source code themselves, turn off obfuscate and compile before they can be supported?
 Nnngram， OctoGram

 ### What if the client i am using is not supported?